BSL

 As we discussed just now, more & more businesses and services need people who know sign language in addition to their core skills.
 They don’t hire a full-time interpreter in most cases as that’s not a cost-effective solution.
 Most instances will require you to have a basic understanding of BSL.
 So, a salesman, a manager or an executive who can communicate in BSL too is all that they need.

-If you’re that person this will keep your miles ahead in your job search.
+If you’re that person, this will keep you miles ahead in your job search.

 In fact, the point that I’m making here ties very neatly with our next topic.